-- (27) Listed companies have a particular economic importance, visibility and impact on the market as a whole.
-Such companies set standards for the wider economy and their practices can be expected to be followed by other types of companies.
-The public nature of listed companies justifies their being regulated to a greater extent in the public interest. - (28) The measures provided for in this Directive should apply to listed companies. - (29) This Directive should not apply to micro, small and medium-sized enterprises (SMEs). - (30) For the purposes of this Directive, the Member State competent to regulate matters covered by this Directive should be the Member State in which the listed company in question has its registered office.
-This Directive does not affect national rules determining the law applicable to companies for matters not governed by this Directive. - There are various systems of board structures for listed companies in the Member States, the main distinction being between a dual system with both a management board and a supervisory board and a unitary system combining the management and supervisory functions in a single board.
-There are also mixed systems, which feature aspects of both systems or give companies an option between different models.
-This Directive should apply to all board systems existing in the Member States.
+- (16a) It is important that listed companies develop a gender policy, in order to attain a more balanced gender representation at all levels.
+Such policies might include the nomination of both a female and male candidate for key positions, mentoring schemes and career development guidance for women, and human resource strategies designed to encourage diverse recruitment. - 17) Companies listed on stock exchanges [...] have a particular economic importance, visibility and impact on the market as a whole. [...]
+These companies set standards for the [...] wider economy and their practices can be expected to be followed by other types of companies.
+The public nature of the listed companies justifies [...] their being regulated to a greater extent in the public interest. - (17a) The measures provided for in this Directive should apply to listed companies, which are defined as companies having their registered office in a Member State and whose shares are admitted to trading on a regulated market within the meaning of Directive 2014/65/EU of the European Parliament and of the Council, 11 in one or more Member States. - (17b) For the purposes of the implementation of this Directive, the Member State competent to regulate the matters under this Directive should be the Member State in which the listed company in question has its registered office.
+This Directive does not affect national legislation determining the law applicable to companies for matters not governed by this Directive. - 18) This Directive should not apply to micro, small and medium-sized enterprises (SMEs), as defined by Commission Recommendation 2003/361/EC. [...]